brentley/ecsworkshop/content/capacity_providers/tabs/ec2.md

 In the next section, we're going to:

-- Add EC2 Spot instances to our cluster
+- Add EC2 Spot instances to our cluster.
-- Create a capacity provider for the Spot instances, enable Cluster Auto Scaling
+- Create a capacity provider for the Spot instances, enable Cluster Auto Scaling on the new capacity provider.
-- Add the new capacity provider to the default Capacity provider strategy
+- Add the new capacity provider to the default cluster capacity provider strategy.
 - Deploy the service across both On-Demand and Spot capacity providers to spread our tasks and optimize costs overprovisioning our service using Spot Instances.
 - Scale the service out and in to see how the strategy spreads the tasks across capacity providers.